tacman/msgphp/docs/ddd/identifiers.md

 # Identifiers

-An identifier is a domain value object and is bound to `MsgPhp\Domain\DomainIdInterface`.
-Its purpose is to identify domain objects, e.g. entities.
+A domain identifier is a value object and bound to `MsgPhp\Domain\DomainIdInterface`.
+Its purpose is to identify domain objects, i.e. entities.

 ## Implementations